How to Fix Rounded Corners Not Working on Windows 11

 Final Thoughts

-Rounded corners not working on Windows 11 is usually a visual rendering issue rather than a serious system problem.
-In most cases, updating graphics drivers, enabling visual effects, or switching back to default themes restores the modern Windows 11 look.
-Unsupported hardware or aggressive performance settings are the most common reasons this feature disappears.
+Rounded corners not working in Windows 11 is usually a visual rendering issue rather than a serious system problem.
+In most cases, the feature can be restored by updating graphics drivers, enabling Windows visual effects, restarting Explorer, or switching back to the default Windows theme.
+Problems with graphics drivers, disabled visual settings, and unsupported hardware are among the most common reasons rounded corners stop appearing.

 Posted by Raj Bepari